 Successful claims generally provide reparation for lost wages stemming from your inability to work, medical expenses, and ancillary costs.
 However, the amount you will receive depends on the specific circumstances of your case.

 Before you make a claim, you should be aware that it is s unlikely you will prevail if your condition stemmed from any action that can be legally classified as ‘reasonable management action.’
 This includes a job transfer, demotion, dismissal or reassignment, as long as your employer can prove it was ‘reasonable.’
 Under this definition, for example, mandated participation in a job assessment may also qualify as reasonable action.

 Even if you aren’t eligible to make a worker’s compensation claim, you may be able to pursue other legal recourse if you suffer from psychological trauma resulting from workplace bullying.
 This is because the Fair Work Act includes anti-bullying provisions allowing the Fair Work Commission to make orders to stop the behaviour from continuing.
 However, be aware that settling a claim in the Fair Work Commission may mean that you cannot make a claim for workers’ compensation.

 By far, the worst thing you can do if you have experienced emotional distress or are experiencing significant psychological trauma stemming from work, is to remain silent.
 After you’ve seen a qualified mental health professional, it is important to get the proper legal advice.
-To learn more about how we can help you make a worker’s compensation claim or pursue other legal remedies, contact our Compensation Lawyers Sydney today.
+To learn more about how we can help you make a worker’s compensation claim or pursue other legal remedies, contact our Sydney workers compensation lawyers today.